sathomas/jsDataV.is/src/text/ch5/01-library.md

 },
 ```

-By default Chronoline.js will try to show a full date for each label.
+By default, Chronoline.js will try to show a full date for each label.
 Since we only want to label each year, we'll change the label format to just show the year.
 The details for the format specification are based on a standard [C++ library](http://www.cplusplus.com/reference/ctime/strftime/).

 ``` {.javascript .numberLines}
 labelFormat: "%Y",